 STEP 1.
 Choosing The Name of Your Blog

-This is super important, put some real thought into it.
+When working out How to Start a Travel Blog, this is super important, put some real thought into it.
 Your blog can define your online persona, and it’s here to stay.
 Here are some quick tips to keep you on the straight and narrow:

 A) Don’t Pigeon Hole Yourself

 The best advice I can give is to not pigeon-hole yourself with your blog name.
 “24yearoldtraveler.com” may sound good now, but next year it’s already out of date!
 Equally, you might think superbudgettraveler.com is a winner today, but 5/10 years later when your travel style is a little more luxurious, your blog no longer fits you.
 Be careful.

 Choose something you can mould into something else should you wanna do that later down the road.
 Try to keep it general so your blog can mature/evolve just as you do.
 For me, One Step 4 Ward allows me to do that, I didn’t have a clue about online business when I started, but now my blog name allows me to incorporate that which is great.
 Be smart about your choice, you don’t want to have to change it later and start again.